RePAIRProject/fragment-restoration/README.md

 More information about the segmentation maps can be obtained in [MoFF](https://github.com/RePAIRProject/fragment-restoration/blob/e-heritage/Dataset/MoFF.md).

-# 2. Restoration of Manual Annotations
+## Restoration of Manual Annotations
 This task is performed by achieving two sub-tasks, including creating inpainting masks by detecting manual annotations in bounding boxes using YoloV5, and performing exampler-based inpainting method of Criminisi.

-# 3. Fragment segmentation

-# 4. Motif Segmentation
+## Semantic segmentation of fragments

 For more information about the semantic classes, please refer to the [MoFF readme file](https://github.com/RePAIRProject/fragment-restoration/tree/e-heritage/Dataset/MoFF.md).